hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-29-re-deploy-hugo-github.md

 As [this tutorial](https://medium.com/swlh/using-git-how-to-go-back-to-a-previous-commit-8579ccc8180f) said, do not forget the dot after `<commit ID>`.
 Also, there is space before the dot.

-Then, delete `public` before pushing to `sources`: `rm -rf public`.
+After that, delete `public` before pushing everything to `sources`: `rm -rf public`.
 This is because I don't need `public` now and if I include it, it will take more time when `pushing`.

 Then, push the restored content to `<master branch>` branch: